linq2db/linq2db/Data/Setup Scripts/readme.md

 - `sqlserver2017.cmd` : Windows script to create or update docker container with SQL Server 2017 (Linux-based) instance
 - `sqlserver2019.cmd` : Windows script to create or update docker container with SQL Server 2019 (Linux-based) instance (also creates databases for FTS, Contained and SequentialAccess test providers)
 - `sqlserver2022.cmd` : Windows script to create or update docker container with SQL Server 2022 (Linux-based) instance

+### Windows images

+Use of Windows-based images is not recommended as they probably will not work due to base image mismatch.

+- `sqlserver2022-win.cmd` : Windows script to create or update docker container with SQL Server 2022 (Windows-based) instance